samuelbraun04/Instrumentator-Public/README.md

 ### STATUS:

-*Instrumentator is in early development.
-Currently, the script can only generate instrumentals in six pre-specified layouts.*
+*Currently, the script can only generate instrumentals in six pre-specified layouts.*

 ### DESCRIPTION: